iordaniskot/pagerank-hits-comparison/README.md

 This project implements and compares the PageRank and HITS (Hyperlink-Induced Topic Search) algorithms for analyzing web graphs and networks.
 It includes custom implementations of both algorithms and comprehensive performance analysis.

+> **🎯 Quick Start Recommendation:** For the best experience and comprehensive results, run `python run_complete_analysis.py` after setup.
+This single command provides a complete demonstration of all features in 1-2 minutes.

 ## Project Structure

 ```